Gurdas Maan

-Gurdas Maan is an Indian playback singer, songwriter and actor mainly associated with Punjabi and Hindi language music and films.
+Gurdas Maan (born 4 January 1957) is an Indian singer, songwriter and actor mainly associated with Punjabi language music and films.
 He gained national attention in 1980 with the song "Dil Da Mamla Hai".
 Since then, he had gone on to record over 34 albums and had written over 305 songs.
 In 2015 he performed on the song "Ki Banu Dunia Da" with Diljit Dosanjh in MTV Coke studio India that was aired in season 4 episode 5 (16 August 2015) on MTV India.
+He is widely regarded as one of the greatest and the most influential Punjabi musicians of all time.

 Early life

 Maan was born to Gurdev Singh and Tej Kaur in Giddarbaha, Punjab and is a native of the town.
 He did his initial schooling from Giddarbaha and completed his graduation from DAV college, Malout.
-He did his Bachelor of Physical education (B.P ed) from Govt. college of physical education Patiala in 1973.
-Later, he also did his Masters of physical education and met his wife there.

 He was interested in music and mimicry since childhood.

 Career

 Maan initially worked in the electricity board, a job he was offered by officials he met at a singing event.
 In 1980, a producer approached him to perform the song "Dil Da Mamla Hai" in DD National.